dotzenith/og/README.md

 ### ❖ Information

-Og exists to generate OpenGraph images for my blog
+og exists to generate OpenGraph images for my blog

 ![What is my purpose meme, but for og](assets/purpose.jpg)